gchq/Gaffer/core/graph/README.md

 You can use hooks to do things like custom logging or special operation chain authorisation.
 To implement your own hook, just implement the `GraphHook` interface and register it with the graph when you build a `Graph` instance.
-GraphHooks should be json serialiseable and each hook should have a unit test that extends GraphHookTest.
+GraphHooks should be json serialisable and each hook should have a unit test that extends GraphHookTest.

+## GraphConfig
+When a `Graph` is created you can supply it with a `GraphConfig`.
+This `GraphConfig` contains a full configuration for a `Graph`.
+This `GraphConfig` is used alongside a `Schema` and `StoreProperties` to create the `Graph`.
+This `GraphConfig` contains all configuration information, such as a graphId, `GraphLibrary`, a Graphs `View` and `GraphHooks`.
+To create an instance of `GraphConfig` you can use the `GraphConfig.Builder` class, or create it using a json file.